simpleanalytics/docs/_docs/55_events/15_metadata.md

 To collect additional data on top of [our collected metrics](/metrics), you can append metadata.
 With this feature you can specify specific parameters and it will be included in our database with your datapoints (events or page views).

-> While you can send metadata, you can't download it or see it in our dashboard at the moment, yet.
+> While you can send and export metadata, you can't see it in our dashboard at the moment, yet.
 We are implementing those features currently.

 This feature works for all datapoints; events and page views.
 To make it easy for you we created 3 ways to collect metadata: